types and groups of farm animals. GROUPS OF FARM ANIMALS, Meaning of farm animals

 c.
 Friesian and

-this type of cattle is used as source of labour for doing farm work such as tilling the soil and carrying farm load.
-They have lots of strength. read types of tillage system here
+this type of cattle is used as a source of labour for doing farm work such as tilling the soil and carrying farm load.
+They have lots of strength. read types of tillage systems here

 a.
 Kanrej from India and

-these are kept mainly for the production of meats and milk.
+these farm animals are kept mainly for the production of meats and milk.

 b.
 Biu and